MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.fr-fr/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 - Obtenir un aperçu des données sources

-- Utiliser des techniques d’aperçu des données pour mieux comprendre les données
+- Utilisez des techniques d’aperçu des données pour mieux comprendre les données

 ### <a name="lab-story"></a>**Histoire du labo**

-Ce labo est l’un des nombreux labos d’une série qui a été conçue comme une histoire complète allant de la préparation des données jusqu’à leur publication sous forme de rapports et de tableaux de bord.
-Vous pouvez effectuer ces labos dans l’ordre de votre choix.
-Toutefois, si vous comptez faire plusieurs labos, nous vous suggérons de suivre cet ordre :
+This lab is one of many in a series of labs that was designed as a complete story from data preparation to publication as reports and dashboards.
+You can complete the labs in any order.
+However, if you intend to work through multiple labs, for the first 10 labs, we suggest you do them in the following order:

 1. **Préparer des données dans Power BI Desktop**